Research

-My research primarily focuses on the intersections of science, technology, and global modernism.
-My dissertation, “The Science of Sound: The Impact of Sound Recording on Vanguard Narrative Form,” is a comparative study of Irish and Latin American modernisms and the literary responses to the advent of recorded sound.
+This works builds on the central concerns of my dissertation, “The Science of Sound: The Impact of Sound Recording on Vanguard Narrative Form,” which is a comparative study of Irish and Latin American modernisms and the literary responses to the advent of recorded sound.
 I focus on George Bernard Shaw’s Pygmalion, Flann O’Brien’s The Third Policeman, Leopoldo Lugones’s short stories “La fuerza omega” and “Yzur,” and Jaime Torres Bodet’s novel Proserpina rescatada.

 Presentations